PHI-Case-Studies/Case-Study-Development-Guide/03 Cases.md

 # Case Builder

-To learn more about how to structure cases, go to the [Case Builder Folder] (https://github.com/PHI-Case-Studies/2019-Case-Builder).
+To learn more about how to structure cases, go to the [Case Builder Folder](https://github.com/PHI-Case-Studies/2019-Case-Builder).